 - Philistines were Aegean people, and it is wrong to refer to them as today’s Palestinians.
 [Jewish Library]

 Israel’s historical rights to be in Palestine, misconstrued by “left-liberals” today who are redefining history

 - The Canaanites are descendants of Noah through his son Ham and grandson.

-- Philistines, Jebusites, and others occupied Canaan that the Israelites drove out in around 1300 B.C.
+- Philistines, Jebusites, and others occupied Canaan, and the Israelites drove out around 1300 B.C.
 Joshua led it.
 The land was promised to the people of God.